henrihapponen/oura-ring-wrapper/README.md

 -

-### 3. `insights.py` is an attempt to get some new insight additional to what Oura provides on their app and website
+### 3. `insights.py` is an attempt to get new insight additional to what Oura provides on their app
 -